Inquiring Into the Essence of Technology:

 The “revealing” that rules in modern technology is a challenging which puts to nature the unreasonable demand that it supply energy which can be extracted and stored as such.
 (Money is really “congealed energy”, for instance.
 It is stored energy.)
 This challenging, demanding viewing of nature is grounded in the principle of reason: we challenge, demand reasons for why some thing is the way it is.
 The principle of reason determines how we understand causality.

 The difference between older forms of technology (the windmill, for example, which draws its energy from the wind but does not extract and store that energy) and modern technology which exploits and exhausts–“challenges”–our planet’s resources is an example of the difference of our orientation to the world.
 Our challenging looks at the environment as “disposables”, how the resources can be of some use to ourselves.
 Unless they have some relation to ourselves as “usefulness” for our conceived ends, then they are not allowed or recognized as having any independent being in their own right; they are not allowed “to be”.
 They are not “objects” as these have traditionally been understood.
 Reflect on both the Styrofoam cup and the tea ceremony cup once again.
 The Styrofoam cup has no reason for its existence beyond its “usefulness”; and once used, it is disposable and meant to be disposable.
+The relation of the tea ceremony cup to its users is quite different.

 Another example illustrates the difference between technology’s “challenging forth” and poetry’s “revealing”.
 Let us look at China’s Three Gorges, a potent symbol in Chinese national culture, to show how technology transforms our orientation to the world.
-When we build a hydroelectric dam on the rivers, the meaning of the rivers change: they become an energy resource.
+When we build hydroelectric dams on the rivers, the meaning of the rivers change: they become an energy resource.
 There is a contrast between “the Three Gorges” viewed as a source of hydroelectric power and “the Three Gorges” as it appears in the work of many Chinese artists and poets, in which the rivers appear as the source of philosophical inspiration and cultural pride.
 It is interesting to note here that technology also includes the tourism industry, which in its own way transforms the natural world into raw materials, a source of profit.
 Now, Chinese pride is in their mastery of nature and millions of tourists, both domestic and foreign, flock to see this Chinese mastery of nature at its height.

 It might help to recall at this point the Greeks’ description of things being “on their way into arrival”.
 The tea ceremony cup “arrives” when the artisan’s work brings it “out of concealment”.
 Before, it was only potentially a cup; in the work of the artisan (techne), that potentiality is realized and the cup is “revealed” or brought into actuality.